Table of Contents

 of the passion involved in its study.
 A must buy for students and

-introduction to the increasingly popular but complex domain of
+increasingly popular but complex domain of image analysis and

-ever.
-This fourth edition includes discussions about the newest
+edition includes discussions about the newest visual and digital

-overall structure to better guide the uninitiated reader through
+better guide the uninitiated reader through this kaleidoscopic and

 Clear, comprehensive, theoretically informed, and now fully updated

-the rapidly growing field of visual research. -- Theo van
+guide to the rapidly growing field of visual research.

 There is simply no better resource or inspiration for conducting,